SoK: Log Based Transparency Enhancing Technologies: Balancing Transparency With Privacy

-Because privacy concerns can create legitimate restrictions on transparency, privacy enhancing technologies that preserve privacy while retaining the utility of information can play an important role in allowing transparency to take place.
-(Moreover, transparency can in some cases help users identify privacy risks~\cite{henze2016towards,van2017better,li2017privacystreams,de2018privacy}.)
+Because privacy concerns can create legitimate restrictions on transparency, privacy enhancing technologies that preserve privacy while retaining the utility of information can enable transparency.
+(In turn, transparency can help users identify privacy risks~\cite{henze2016towards,van2017better,li2017privacystreams,de2018privacy}.)

-There are two types of information to consider, aggregate information related to a population and information related only to one member of that population.
+There are two types of information to consider, aggregate information related to a population and information related to individuals.
 Aggregate information makes it possible to determine how the system is functioning as a whole e.g., whether it is (un)fair, (un)biased, or error-prone.
 By itself, this can be enough to reach a conclusion about the system e.g., whether the system should be modified, shut down, or to make the choice of participating in the system.
 For individuals, it is also important to be able to determine how they are personally affected by the system as, for example, a biased system will not impact all users in the same way.
-Thus, there is a need for individual evidence.